Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Results

-\section{Numerical test}
+\subsection{Numerical test}

-In this section, we show a proof-of-principle demonstration of our analog simulation approach using the one-dimensional, two-electron Shin-Metiu model~\cite{1eShinMetiu, 2eShimMetiu} and its implementation on a trapped ion quantum computer.
+We show a proof-of-principle demonstration of our digital-analog simulation approach using the one-dimensional, two-electron Shin-Metiu model~\cite{1eShinMetiu, 2eShimMetiu} and its implementation on a trapped ion quantum simulator, which has been used for the quantum simulation of chemical dynamics for several systems~\cite{ChemSci_MDB_2021, ChemSci_MNW_2023, NatChem_VOM_2023, NatRevChem_KNC_2024}.
 The model consists of two electrons, two fixed ions, and one moving ion between the fixed ions displaced by a distance $L=5.4$ a.u.
-(Fig.~\ref{fig:den}a), where the origin is set to the middle point of the two fixed ions.
-The computational details for all simulations performed in this section, including the parameters for the model Hamiltonian, are given in the Supplemental Material and Refs.~\citenum{1eShinMetiu, 2eShimMetiu, qutip, AnnRevPhysChem_WCL_2004}.
+[Fig.~\ref{fig:den}(a)], where the origin is set to the middle point of the two fixed ions.
+The model is an extension of the original model system inspired by nonadiabatic charge transfer in processes with polarization of the medium induced by electron movement~\cite{1eShinMetiu,Zeolite}, such as proton-coupled electron transfer.
+The computational details for all simulations performed in this section, including the parameters for the model Hamiltonian, are given in the Supplemental Material~\cite{SM}.